 What do you do?

-On the previous post, I talk about overcoming the fear of rejection.
+In the previous post, I talk about overcoming the fear of rejection.
 But overcoming your fear doesn’t mean that there won’t be any rejection and it also doesn’t mean you won’t feel hurt when you get rejected.

 Rejection is part of life.

 Like it or not, there will be rejection.
 Instead of avoiding it, why not learn how to deal with rejection and accept it?
 Managing rejection is part of growth.
-Plus, it might be good thing after all.
+Plus, it might be a good thing after all.

-Why Rejection Is Good for You?
+Why Is Rejection Good for You?

 I didn’t get a reply for most of my applications.
 And thankfully, I didn’t!
 Otherwise, I would have been stuck in yet another job which I didn’t want to do.